boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 # Operational Considerations {#sec-ops}

+Sharing NRLP signals are not intended to replace usual actions to soften bottlenck issues (e.g., adequate network dimensioning and upgrades).
+However, given that such actions may not be always immediately possible or economically justified, NRLP signals can be considered as complementary mitigations to soften these issues by introducing some collaboration between a host and its networks to adjust their behaviors.

 NRLP senders should be configured with instructions about the type of network rate-limit policies to be shared with requesting hosts.
 These types can be provided using mechanisms such as {{?I-D.ietf-opsawg-ntw-attachment-circuit}}.

 In contexts where the bitrate policies are known during the establishment of the underlying bearer (e.g., GBR PDU Sessions), sending NRLP signals over the attachment circuit may be redundant and should thus be disabled.